Vietnam: Urbanisation

-The number of people who live in urbanised areas in 2019 is 33,122,548 people (with the urbanisation rate at 34.4%).
-Since 1986, Vietnam's urbanisation rates have surged rapidly after the Vietnamese government implemented the Đổi Mới economic program, changing the system into a socialist one and liberalising property rights.
-As a result, Hanoi and Ho Chi Minh City (the two major cities in the Red River Delta and Southeast regions respectively) increased their share of the total urban population from 8.5% and 24.9% to 15.9% and 31% respectively.
-The Vietnamese government, through its construction ministry, forecasts the country will have a 45% urbanisation rate by 2020 although it was confirmed to only be 34.4% according to the 2019 census.
+The number of people who live in urbanised areas in 2019 was 33,122,548 people (with the urbanisation rate at 34.4%).
+Since 1986, Vietnam's urbanisation rates have surged rapidly after the Vietnamese government implemented the Đổi Mới economic programme, changing the system into a socialist one and liberalising property rights.
+As a result, Hanoi and Ho Chi Minh City (the two major cities in the Red River Delta and Southeast regions, respectively) increased their share of the total urban population from 8.5% and 24.9% to 15.9% and 31% respectively.
+The Vietnamese government, through its construction ministry, forecasts the country will have a 45% urbanisation rate by 2020, although it was confirmed to only be 34.4% according to the 2019 census.
 Urbanisation is said to have a positive correlation with economic growth.
 Any country with higher urbanisation rates has a higher GDP growth rate.
 Furthermore, the urbanisation movement in Vietnam is mainly between the rural areas and the country's Southeast region.
 Ho Chi Minh City has received a large number of migrants due mainly to better weather and economic opportunities.

 A study also shows that rural-to-urban area migrants have a higher standard of living than both non-migrants in rural areas and non-migrants in urban areas.
 This results in changes to economic structures.
 In 1985, agriculture made up 37.2% of Vietnam's GDP; in 2008, that number had declined to 18.5%.
 In 1985, industry made up only 26.2% of Vietnam's GDP; by 2008, that number had increased to 43.2%.
-Urbanisation also helps to improve basic services which increase people's standards of living.
+Urbanisation also helps to improve basic services, which increase people's standards of living.
 Access to electricity grew from 14% of total households with electricity in 1993 to above 96% in 2009.
-In terms of access to fresh water, data from 65 utility companies shows that only 12% of households in the area covered by them had access to the water network in 2002; by 2007, more than 70% of the population was connected.
+In terms of access to fresh water, data from 65 utility companies show that only 12% of households in the area covered by them had access to the water network in 2002; by 2007, more than 70% of the population was connected.
 Though urbanisation has many benefits, it has some drawbacks since it creates more traffic, and air and water pollution.